pyscf/capi_example/readme.txt

 4. str in python3 is unicode string object.
 A python single char string cannot be used with ctypes.c_char. see https://docs.python.org/2/library/ctypes.html
+5. The dynamic loader may mess up the libraries if two dynamic libraries have the same name and one was already loaded in memory

 f2py